 High blood flow (non-ischaemic) priapism may not need treatment.
-Many cases get better on their own after a few hours.
+A few cases get better on their own after a few hours.

 You may need surgery to temporarily prevent the flow of blood into your penis (see below).

-If you are diagnosed with low blood flow (ischaemic) priapism, aspiration or sympathomimetic injections may be recommended.
+If you are diagnosed with low blood flow (ischaemic) priapism, or have an episode of recurrent (stuttering) priapism, aspiration or sympathomimetic injections may be recommended.

 Aspiration is the first treatment recommended for priapism.

 Your penis is numbed with a local anaesthetic and a small needle and syringe is used to drain blood from your penis.

 In some cases, the blood vessels may be ‘washed out’ with sterile water to get rid of any debris.
 This is known as irrigation.